UpCloudLtd/upcloud-ansible/README.md

 > **DEPRECATION NOTICE**
 >
-> This repo won't receive more feature or version updates.
+> This repo has been deprecated and won't receive more fixes, features or version updates.
 We suggest using [UpCloud Terraform Provider](https://github.com/UpCloudLtd/terraform-provider-upcloud) for creating infrastructure and [UpCloud Ansible Collection](https://github.com/UpCloudLtd/upcloud-ansible-collection) for provisioning and modification.

 Dynamic inventory and modules for managing servers via UpCloud's API